Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/getting_started.rst

    ====================================================================================

-The summary table gives the PyROS termination condition, final objective value, and relative increase in objective value (compared to the deterministically optimal value), for each relative deviation.
+The table shows the response of the PyROS termination condition, final objective value, and price of robustness to the relative half-length :math:`p`.
+Observe that:

+* The optimal objective value for the box set of relative half-length :math:`p=0` is equal to the optimal deterministic objective value
+* The objective value (and thus, the price of robustness) increases with the half-length
+* For large enough half-length (:math:`p=0.4`) the problem is robust infeasible

-This example clearly illustrates the potential impact of the uncertainty set size on the robust optimal objective function value and demonstrates the ease of implementing a price of robustness study for a given optimization problem under uncertainty.
+Therefore, this example clearly illustrates the potential impact of the uncertainty set size on the robust optimal objective function value and the ease of analyzing the price of robustness for a given optimization problem under uncertainty.